gitkraken/gitkraken-client-docs/gitkraken-client/single-sign-on.md

 <img src="/wp-content/uploads/sso-example-diagram.png" class="img-bordered img-responsive center">

 The above diagram depicts what a typical SSO setup entails.
-These are the applications or actors involved in the setup:
+Here is some relevant terminology:

 **Directory Server:**  A Directory Server is an application that stores information about the “objects” that belong to an organization.
-An object can be: printers, computers, shared folders, users, groups (a group is just a group of users).
-Some objects can contain other objects, which then allows them to reflect hierarchical structures.
+An object is typically something like: printers, computers, shared folders, users, or groups.
+Some objects can contain other objects which then allows them to reflect hierarchical structures.

 Examples of Directory Server applications are:
 * <a href='https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/ad-ds-getting-started' target='_blank'>Microsoft Active Directory</a>
 * <a href='https://www.oracle.com/security/identity-management/governance/' target='_blank'>Oracle Identity Governance (OIG) Suite</a>
 * <a href='https://jumpcloud.com/' target='_blank'>Jump Cloud</a>

-**Identity Provider:**  An identity provider (abbreviated IdP or IDP) is a system entity that creates, maintains, and manages identity information for principals and also provides authentication services to relying applications within a federation or distributed network.
+**Identity Provider:**  An identity provider (abbreviated IdP or IDP) is a system entity that creates, maintains, and manages identity information as well as providing authentication services to relying applications within a distributed network.
 An IdP provider stores 3 main components: Users, Groups, and Applications.

 Examples of Identity Provider applications are:
 * <a href='https://azure.microsoft.com/' target='_blank'>Azure Active Directory</a>
 * <a href='https://www.okta.com/' target='_blank'>Okta</a>
 * <a href='https://cloud.google.com/identity-platform' target='_blank'>Google Identity Platform</a>

 The Identity Providers provide services that allow third party applications to authenticate their users.
 The authentication mechanism they provide is called “Oauth”, which allows third party applications to authenticate users without accessing/storing their password.

 **Third party applications:** These are the applications that use IdP services to authenticate users.
 The end user is redirected to the IdP to instead login there.
 Then the Idp directs back to the 3rd party app to complete the login, confirming that the user is who they claim to be.